AOMediaCodec/iamf-tools/iamf/api/decoder/README.md

 }
 ```

-Containerized Decoding also supports dynamic playback layout switching.
-This
+Containerized Decoding also supports dynamic mix switching.
+This enables you to
-enables you to change the playback layout (e.g. from stereo to 5.1) midstream.
+change the mix presentation or output layout (e.g. from stereo to 5.1)
+midstream.
 After decoding some audio, call:

-`decoder.ResetWithNewLayout(desired_layout)`
+`decoder.ResetWithNewMix(requested_mix, selected_mix);

 Or, if seeking is desired, call: